 One dehydrated mango provides approximately 200 calories and 20 different vitamins and minerals.
 Mangoes are high in vitamins C, A, B6, and B9; and mangoes are also high in fiber and copper.
 Source: Mango.org.

-How to Select a Ripe Mango for Dehydrating
+How to Select Ripe Mangoes for Drying

 The color of a mango does not indicate how ripe it is, so there is no need to favor a mango with skin that is more red or yellow than green.
 All colors are fine.
 Use the squeeze test to determine ripeness.